 Discussion/Analysis.
 Include a discussion of the practices and theories that allow for the collection and analyzation of scientific information.
 This should also include comments on the validity of the mathematical relationship utilized.
-I will give more guidance and examples for this section throughout the quarter.

 Conclusion.
 This section should be the same as the conclusion you write in your notebook for each lab.